jmeinlschmidt/jmeinlschmidt/README.md

 - ⚡ Fun fact: ...
 -->

-Software engineer focused on front-end work, with 7+ years of experience, mostly interested in Angular and TypeScript development.
-I enjoy working with technologies such as RxJS for reactive programming, NgRx and Nx Workspace for large-scale applications.
+Software engineer focused on front-end work, ostly interested in Angular and TypeScript development.
+I enjoy working with technologies such as RxJS, NgRx, and especially Nx Workspace.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/)
 - 💬 I write about Angular; visit my [blog](https://blog.jakb.cz/)!